5 Purposes of Lent

 Fifth, Lent deepens our experience of Easter.
 You cannot have the good news without the bad news.
 After we spend these forty days focused on our mortality and sin, Christ’s death for us, and his call for us to deny ourselves to follow him, the good news of the resurrection of Christ (and ours with him!) grabs our hearts and souls fresh again.

-With these purposes in mind, I pray this Lent that you will encounter Christ deeply in a new way.
+With these purposes in mind, we pray this Lent that you will encounter Christ deeply in a new way.